 I’m Kurt Greenbaum, formerly editorial director of RealTimeSTL.com and regional editor in St. Louis for Patch.com.
 I also previously worked for the St. Louis Post-Dispatch, where I was the online news director, social media director and an assistant city editor.
-Now, I’m president of Greentree MediaWorks, a media consulting firm specializing in public relations; editing and writing; social media and digital media consulting; and coaching individuals and groups in the use of digital media.
+Now, I have a small media consulting firm called Greentree MediaWorks and I’m the communications director for Olin Business School at Washington University in St. Louis.
 I blog for Greentree MediaWorks over here.

 This is the second blog I’ve set up at this domain.
 The first was so thoroughly hacked I decided to start fresh, with a new topic.
 Apologies to anyone who followed the old one.
-The domain remains the same, but the topic has changed into something that will be more a diversion for myself, a chance to focus on a different topic that’s of interest perhaps only to me.
-And it will allow me to document more fully a project I last truly focused on in 1994-95.
+The domain remains the same, but the topic changed into something that was more a diversion for myself, a chance to focus on a different topic that’s of interest perhaps only to me.
+And it allowed me to document more fully a project I last truly focused on in 1994-95.

 The title of this blog, as you will see, is derived from the letters of Frank D. “Babe” Mauro, a 20-year-old who was killed four days before the end of World War II in Europe.
 He was one of my mother’s older brothers, but she never really knew him; the telegram announcing his death arrived at my grandmother’s home on my mother’s fifth birthday.

 But more on this story as it unfolds on the blog.

 And I won’t rule out the possibility that I’ll blog about anything else that strikes my fancy!